containers/podman/rootless.md

 * Requires new shadow-utils (not found in older (RHEL7/Centos7 distros) Should be fixed in RHEL7.7 release)
 * A few commands do not work.
   * mount/unmount (on fuse-overlay)
-     * Only works if you enter the mount namespace with a tool like buildah unshare
+     * Only works if you enter the mount namespace with podman unshare
-  * podman stats (Without cgroup V2 support)
+  * podman stats (Works with cgroup V2 support)
   * Checkpoint and Restore (CRIU requires root)
-  * Pause and Unpause (no freezer cgroup)
+  * Pause and Unpause (Works with cgroup V2 support)
 * Issues with higher UIDs can cause builds to fail
   * If a build is attempting to use a UID that is not mapped into the user namespace mapping for a container, then builds will not be able to put the UID in an image.